 - ATM OCN 610 can count in APPLICATION if not used to count for FUNDAMENTALS requirement.

 - At the end of the spring semester, all students are expected to have secured a paid or unpaid internship with a minimum of 10 hours per week of expected work for a minimum of 8 weeks.
-The internship, occurring in conjunction with online classes ATM OCN 810, 811, and 999, can include placement in a private company, public sector agency or lab, university setting, on or off campus, based on student interest, availability, and advisor approval.
+The internship, occurring in conjunction with online classes ATM OCN 810, 811, and 999, can include placement in a private company, public sector agency or lab, university setting, on or off campus, based on student interest, availability, and program coordinator/faculty director approval.
 It is the responsibility of both the student and the program coordinator to assist in this match.
 In case the student is unable to secure an internship or seeks a more entrepreneurial approach, the student can propose an alternate in lieu of internship.
 The alternative must still meet minimum hour and length requirements, but may include independent business start-up planning, direct consulting with faculty, or other creative approaches.
 The alternative must have a direct mentor or supervisor identified and requires approval of the program director.

-- UW-Madison undergraduates: With advisor approval, up to 7 credits numbered 300 or above may be counted toward the degree.
+- UW-Madison undergraduates: With program approval, up to 7 credits numbered 300 or above may be counted toward the degree.
 These credits may also be counted toward the minimum graduate coursework (50%) requirement if they are in courses numbered 700 or above.
 No credits may be counted toward the minimum graduate residence credit requirement.
 Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 - Review the Graduate School minimum academic progress and degree requirements.